pudly/schmopera-hugo/content/articles/bemf-orlando-a-dazzlingly-performed-spectacle.md

 </figure>

 Things get complicated when Galafro only releases on the request of his disguised daughter, and even then it is primarily because he begins to lust after her not knowing that the beautiful shepherdess is, in fact, his daughter in disguise.

+>The dance corps that BEMF hired should also be applauded for some truly beautiful dancing.

 The plot of _Orlando_ thus comes off as an excuse to let the singers explore all sorts of configurations of love.
 With such a work, therefore, the only way to engage it is on its own strange, silly terms.
 Ironically, this is perhaps why this opera is actually a perfect fit for the Boston Early Music Festival: BEMF has made it a habit of staging works by maintaining as much fidelity to Baroque staging styles as is reasonable, with the costume and set design taking many, many cues from production notes from the actual 17th and 18th centuries and updating many of the gestural cues involved.
 The stage directors that work with BEMF are thus kind of required to engage with the works they perform as they are, and typically this leads to a very fun, very spectacular result.